Iowa 2A Sanctuary Map by County

 As a County Board of Supervisors, the job is easy when it comes to resolutions.
 A, declare your support for a virtuous position.
 B, thank your constituents for their continued decency.
 A well-offered resolution pointing out your support doesn’t have to be complex.

-If your a County Resident:
+If you’re a County Resident:

 - Find or identify your local county board of supervisors.
 Most counties have a website that offers the supervisor’s information so you may contact them.
 If not, you’ll be able to get this information at the local courthouse by calling or visiting with them.

 - Reach out to ALL of your local supervisors.